perseas/Pyrseas/docs/install.rst

 Pyrseas provides tools for `PostgreSQL <http://www.postgresql.org>`_, so obviously you need **PostgreSQL** to start with.
-Pyrseas has been tested with PG 8.4 and 9.0 (and with the 9.1 Beta 1), but it probably also works against earlier releases, and we'll certainly keep up with future releases.
+Pyrseas has been tested with PG 8.4, 9.0 and 9.1, and we'll certainly keep up with future releases.
 Please refer to section III, `Server Administration
 <http://www.postgresql.org/docs/current/interactive/admin.html>`_ of
 the PostgreSQL documentation for details on installation, setup and